imacube/pm2.5-air-sensor/README.md

 The PM2.5 sensor uses 5V DC.

 Use the Raspberry Pi 5V and GND pins accordingly.
 Connect TXD on the sensor to the Raspberry Pi pin GPIO 15 (RXD).
+These three pins are all in the same row.
+Verify that the Pi board being used has this format before connecting anything:

+**5V**, 5V, **Gnd**, GPIO 14 (TXD), **GPIO 15 (RXD)**

+So starting with the first 5V pin, just connect to every other pin.
+But again, *verify the pins on your Raspberry Pi!*

 # Data